dave/courtney/README.md

 Courtney is a coverage tool for Go.

-Courtney runs your tests and prepares your code coverage files.
+Courtney runs your tests, merges and prepares your code coverage files.

 1. All packages are tested with coverage.
 2. All the coverage files are merged.
-3. Some parts of the code don't need to be tested.
-We disable these in the coverage files.
+3. Some code doesn't need to be tested.
+We exclude this from the coverage files.
-4. You should have 100% coverage!
-Optionally we enforce this.
+4. Optionally we enforce that all code is covered.

 # Excludes
-What doesn't need to be tested?
+What do we exclude from the coverage report? ([more details](#details))
 1. Blocks including a panic.
+2. Blocks or files with a `// notest` comment.
-2. Blocks returning an error that has been tested to be non-nil. ([more details](#details))
+3. Blocks returning an error that has been tested to be non-nil.
-3. Blocks or files with a `// notest` comment.

 # Limitations
-What courtney doesn't do:
-Courtney doesn't mean your tests are complete.
-Courtney doesn't mean your tests are good.
-100% test coverage doesn't mean all the edge cases are being explored.
+* Having test coverage doesn't mean your code is well tested.
+* It's up to you to make sure that your tests explore the appropriate edge cases.
+* However, not having test coverage is a good indicator that something isn't being tested.

 # Benefits
-What courtney does do:
 Courtney makes your code coverage more meaningful.
 If you enforce 100% test coverage, then any new functionality will have to be accompanied with tests.